kaihouguide/the_ULTIMATE_android_mining_setup/README.md

 > Installing everything in this guide will require a significant amount of storage.
 It is highly recommended to have a **128GB** or **256GB** phone at a minimum before proceeding.

 ---
+# Anki with Add-ons on Android: A Comprehensive Guide 📱🐧

+> This guide was written by **@1selxo**.
+You can reach me on Discord if you have better tools or improvements.

+> **Disclaimer:** The tools used in this guide are not new or original creations.
+This document aims to be a comprehensive, Android-only guide for Japanese language immersion (and other uses) by enabling the full desktop version of Anki on your device.

 ## 🛠️ Prerequisites